SDahirSalman/Streamline/README.md

 # Streamline
-A Data Engineering Project presenting the usage of Kafka, Spark Structured Streaming, Docker, Airflow, Terraform, DBT, Bigquery and Others.
+A Moini Data Engineering Project presenting the usage of Docker, Airflow, POstgres, DBT and Others.